TRaSH-Guides/Guides/docs/Radarr/Radarr-collection-of-custom-formats.md

 ??? question "HDR10 - [Click to show/hide]"

+    *This Custom Format will only match on `HDR10` **NOT** `HDR10+` etc*.

-    **HDR10 is the most basic HDR format used in consumer media and is supported by all HDR-supported devices.
-It adds static metadata upon the PQ10 format.**
+    HDR10 is the most basic HDR format used in consumer media and is supported by all HDR-supported devices.
+It adds static metadata to the PQ10 format.

-    [From Wikipedia, the free encyclopedia](https://en.m.wikipedia.org/wiki/High-dynamic-range_video){:target="_blank" rel="noopener noreferrer"}

-    HDR10 Media Profile, more commonly known as HDR10, is an open HDR standard announced on 27 August 2015 by the Consumer Technology Association.
-It is the most widespread of the HDR formats.
-It is not backward compatible with SDR displays.
-It is technically limited to a maximum of 10,000 nits peak brightness; however, HDR10 content is commonly mastered with a peak brightness between 1000 and 4000 nits.
+    HDR10 allows for an image that is over twice as bright, with a corresponding increase in contrast (the difference between the blackest blacks and the whitest whites), and a color palette that has one billion shades, as opposed to the measly 16 million of SDR.

+    As with all HDR formats, how well HDR10 is implemented depends on the quality of the TV on which you view it.
+When utilized properly, HDR10 makes video content look really good, but it is no longer the top of the HDR food chain.

     HDR10 lacks dynamic metadata.
-On HDR10 displays that have lower color volume than the HDR10 content (e.g. lower peak brightness capability), the HDR10 metadata provides information to help the display adjust to the video.
+On HDR10 displays that have lower color volume than the HDR10 content (e.g., lower peak brightness capability), the HDR10 metadata provides information to help the display adjust to the video.
 The metadata, however, is static and constant with respect to each individual video and doesn't inform the display exactly how the content should be adjusted.
-The interaction between display capabilities, video metadata, and the ultimate output (i.e. the presentation of the video) is mediated by the display, with the result that the original producer's intent may not be preserved.
+The interaction between display capabilities, video metadata, and the ultimate output (i.e., the presentation of the video) is mediated by the display, resulting in the potential loss of the original producer's intent.

 ??? example "JSON - [Click to show/hide]"